oracle/node-oracledb/doc/api.md

 const mypw = ...  // set mypw to the hr schema password

-// Start the pool and webserver async function init() {
+// Start a connection pool (which becomes the default pool) and start the webserver async function init() {
   try {